 Travelling in Europe was very popular among the British nobility, gentry, and professionals of the 1700s and 1800s.
 It became traditional for upper class men and women to embark on a lengthy ‘Grand Tour’ of Europe, where they would experience the languages and history of the continent while showing off their own status and wealth.
 It was also popular with British artists, writers and thinkers of the time, keen to broaden their experience and exchange ideas – particularly with their counterparts and the new celebrities and centres thrown up by the upheavals of revolution.

 In 1789, a coal ship named Adventure ran aground at the mouth of the River Tyne during a violent storm.
 The sea was too rough for the local boats and nothing could be done to save the thirteen-man crew.
-This tragic loss prompted a competition to design a new type of boat, that could be used for sea rescues.
-It would need to be robust, particularly buoyant and self-righting if it capsized in rough seas.
-The result was the first ‘lifeboat’.
+This tragic loss prompted a competition to design a new type of boat, that could carry 24 people and was suitable for rescues in rough and stormy seas.
+The result was the first ‘Life-Boat’.

 This is a painting of an Australian kangaroo by the artist George Stubbs.
 This was the first time people in Britain had seen such a creature.